ankaAR/bestiario5e/_creatures/empyrean.md

 ***Magic Weapons.*** The empyrean's weapon attacks are magical.

-### Actions
+### Acciones

-***Maul.*** Melee Weapon Attack: +17 to hit, reach 10 ft., one target.
-Hit: 31 (6d6 + 10) bludgeoning damage.
+***Maul.*** Melee Weapon Attack: +17 al ataque, alcance 10 pies, un objetivo.
+Impacto: 31 (6d6 + 10) bludgeoning damage.
 If the target is a creature, it must succeed on a DC 15 Constitution saving throw or be stunned until the end of the empyrean's next turn.

-***Bolt.*** Ranged Spell Attack: +15 to hit, range 600 ft., one target.
-Hit: 24 (7d6) damage of one of the following types (empyrean's choice): acid, cold, fire, force, lightning, radiant, or thunder.
+***Bolt.*** Ranged Spell Attack: +15 to hit, range 600 pies, un objetivo.
+Impacto: 24 (7d6) damage of one of the following types (empyrean's choice): acid, cold, fire, force, lightning, radiant, or thunder.

-### Legendary Actions
+### Acciones Legendarias

 The empyrean can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time, and only at the end of another creature's turn.
 The empyrean regains spent legendary actions at the start of its turn.